 Presents an overview of astronomy.
 Focuses on the earth's place in the universe; the solar system, stars, and galaxies; and observational techniques.
-Offered as needed.

 PHYSICS

 Special Topics and Advanced Topics courses are offered on occasion to meet special needs of students.
 These variable credit-hour courses are offered at all levels (191, 291, 391, 491).